Oshiroi: Geisha and

 For geisha and maiko, application of oshiroi varies depending on age, status and region.
 Since the application of oshiroi can prove challenging, a younger maiko may have her okā-san ("mother" – typically the mother of the geisha house) or her "older sister" geisha mentor apply it for her at first.

 Younger apprentices may, in some regions, wear only oshiroi and blusher at the beginning of their apprenticeship to mark their inexperience, with the addition of black and red eyeliner at a later stage.
 Likewise, senior geisha tend not to wear any blusher, and wear oshiroi on fewer occasions over time, eventually wearing it only for special occasions and stage performances.

 The style of how a maiko wears oshiroi may also vary depending on the region of Japan an apprentice works in; in some districts, apprentices may only wear a light application of oshiroi, whereas in others, a heavier application is more common.
 Makeup styles may also vary in their use of blusher, red eyeliner and black eyeliner; this typically depends on both the inclinations of the mother of the house, and the general style of the geisha district.

 Kabuki

 In contrast to geisha and maiko, kabuki actors apply their oshiroi thickly, creating a bright white face visible from the furthest seats in the audience.
 A kabuki actor doing a quick change between characters may simply paint over their previous makeup, as oshiroi is opaque enough that previous makeup will not be visible.

 History

+Oshiroi was used as base makeup before foundation was adopted in Japan.
+However, once foundation became commonplace, some began to use it over foundation as a loose powder or as a pressed powder for touch-ups.

 In the past, the type of oshiroi used contained white lead, and would eventually give the wearer lead poisoning.
 The use of white lead in makeup was outlawed in Japan in 1934.